akimi-yano/python/README.md

-# python
+# Python stack
-my projects done for Python stack
+Here I saved some of the projects I made using Python